isomerpages/moe-whitesandspri/_for-parents/School Partners/Family Matters.md

 <br clear="left">

 ##### **What is Triple P?**
-The Positive Parenting Programme (Triple P) is a parenting and family support strategy designed to prevent behavioural and emotional problems in children.
+Triple P is a parenting and family support strategy designed to prevent behavioural and emotional problems in children.

 ##### **What does it offer?**
 Simple and practical strategies to help parents confidently manage their children’s behaviour, prevent problems, developing and building strong, healthy relationships.